All streams of Christian renewal have different traditions, customs and guidelines, that arise out of many different theologies in prayer ministry.

 We hold as crucial the unique personhood of all God’s people, and diligently work to preserve this principle.

-1. Ministry is best done in small ministry teams [Luke 10:1ff].
+1. Prayer ministry is best done in small ministry teams, Luke 10:1.

 Scripture teaches this principle, and experience teaches that teams of two to four persons normally are the optimal ones.